ChelseaGitonga/yolo/explanation.md

 ## 4. Docker-compose volume definition and usage (where necessary):
-In the `docker-compose.yaml` file, I defined three volumes: `backend-data`, `client-data` and `mongo-data` using the local driver, which stores data on the Docker host's local filesystem.
+In the docker-compose.yaml file, I defined three volumes: backend-data, client-data and mongo-data using the local driver, which stores data on the Docker host's local filesystem.
 Although these volumes are not currently mounted, they act as placeholders for potential future data persistence needs, ensuring scalability and readiness for future requirements.

 The above can be verified [here](docker-compose.yaml)